muniter/hass_86/scripts/pc_mqttcontrol/README.md

     "lock": 0
 }
 ```

+The program also listens to systemd sleep and shutdown signals (using dbus) and sends the `{"state": "Off"}` right before the computer goes down.

 To run commands configured send a mqtt message to `{NAME}/cmnd` with payload `command name` as configured in `env.app` as `COMMANDS`.